Estimating population size using the network scale up method: Appendix: MCMC algorithms for model estimation

-First, $\sigma^2$ can be updated using a Gibbs sampler as the conditional posterior is a closed form inverse gamma.
-Since $\sigma^2$ is inverse gamma, while our prior is specified in terms of $\sigma$, we need to include the Jacobian of the transformation, namely $\frac{1}{2} (\sigma^2)^{-1/2}$.
-The conditional posterior distribution of $\sigma^2$ is then:
+First, $\sigma^2$ can be updated using a Gibbs sampler, as the conditional posterior is a closed-form inverse gamma.
+Since $\sigma^2$ is inverse gamma, while our prior is specified in terms of $\sigma$, we need to include the Jacobian of the transformation, namely, $\frac{1}{2} (\sigma^2)^{-1/2}$.
+The conditional posterior distribution of $\sigma^2$ is then

 Similarly, the conditional posterior distribution of $\mu$ is truncated normal, and so we can also use a Gibbs sampler to update $\mu$.
-We can see this as:
+We can see this as

 Since both $\mu, \sigma$ have uniform priors, if a value is proposed in the MCMC update outside of the range of the prior, then another value will be proposed until a value within the range of the prior is proposed.